larryc1200/dkube-examples/mnist/README.md

 ## 6. Test inference

  - Create a browser tab and go to https://<dkube_url>/inference
  - Paste the Endpoint URL from `Deployments`
  - Copy Auth token from `Developer settings` in DKube page and paste in
  - Choose `mnist` for model type
-- Upload `3.png` from repo
+ - Download `3.png` from repo
  - Click `Predict`
+ > **Note** The prediction may time out waiting for the pod to start - select `wait` if prompted